 Cost: Free

-Deadline: Entry form due by December 9; creation dropped off between December 7 and December 11
+Deadline: Entry form due by December 8; creation dropped off by December 9

 Everyone — from the littlest littles to the pros — can participate in this contest.
 Feel free to construct any building, and your kiddos can use cardboard for their structure (as long as it’s completely covered in edible materials); adult and professional submissions must be entirely edible (except for the base).
-Winners will be announced on December 11 and displayed at the Hilton Branch Library until January 7.
-First and second-place winners from each category will get gift cards to the Durand-Hedden House Country Store and ribbons, and one grand prize winner (from the entire competition) will get a trophy and a $50 gift card.
+Winners will be announced on December 10 and on display at Durand-Hedden during their Victorian Christmas Celebration.
+After, the entries will be on display at the Hilton Library until December 22.

 Somerset County 4-H’s Gingerbread Contest